vaibhav1284/CarND-Behavioral-Cloning-P3/writeup_report.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.
 To reduce ovefitting, drop out layer was added in the model.
 Due to good amount and quality of provided training data, additional data was not needed to train the model.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
-Three drop out layers were added to generalise the model but it wasnot giving desired results.Eventually, dropout layers were reducted to one with a rate of 0.2.
+To start with ,**three drop out layers** were added to generalise the model but it was not giving desired results.Eventually, dropout layers were reduced to **one** with a **rate of 0.2**.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.